 What is SIADH?

-The syndrome of inappropriate antidiuretic hormone secretion (SIADH) involves the excessive secretion of antidiuretic hormone (ADH) from the posterior pituitary gland or another source.
-ADH controls water reabsorption by the kidneys nephrons, causing the retention of water (but not the retention of solutes).
-Therefore by increasing water retention, ADH causes dilution of the blood which decreases the concentration of solutes such as sodium.
+The syndrome of inappropriate antidiuretic hormone secretion (SIADH) is characterised by the excessive secretion of antidiuretic hormone (ADH) from the posterior pituitary gland, or another source.
+ADH controls water reabsorption via its action on the kidney nephrons, causing the retention of water (but not the retention of solutes).
+Therefore by increasing water retention, ADH causes dilution of the blood and in turn decreases the concentration of solutes, such as sodium.
 In fact, SIADH is one of the most common causes of hyponatraemia.

-1. Vasopressin (Anti-Diuretic Hormone) is produced by the hypothalamus in response to increased serum osmolality.
+1. ADH (also known as vasopressin) is produced by the hypothalamus in response to increased serum osmolality.

-2. Vasopressin is then transported to the posterior pituitary gland.
+2. ADH transported from the hypothalamus to the posterior pituitary gland.

-3. It is then released into the circulatory system via the posterior pituitary gland.
+3. Next, ADH is released into the circulatory system via the posterior pituitary gland.

-4. It then travels to the kidneys where it binds to vasopressin receptors on the distal convoluted tubules.
+4. ADH travels to the kidneys, where it binds to ADH receptors on the distal convoluted tubule.

-5. The binding of ADH to its receptors causes Aquaporin-2 channels to move from the cytoplasm into the apical membrane of the tubules:
+5. The binding of ADH to its receptors causes Aquaporin-2 channels to move from the cytoplasm and into the apical membrane of the tubules: